vuqv/cosmo/README.md

 - OpenMM team for developing an excellent and open source engine.
 - SBMOpenMM's developer team for developing an excellent model and open sourcing the software.
-- Sugita's group for making a clear tutorial to introduce many features of OpenMM
+- Sugita's group for making a clear tutorial to introduce many features of OpenMM.
-- OpenMM Github community for many useful discussions
+- OpenMM Github community for many useful discussions.
+- Group of Prof. Jeetain Mittal for the model parameters.

 ## Do you want to cite this work?
+- Original works from group of Prof. Jeetain Mittal

-Vu, Quyen.
+- Vu, Quyen.
 (2022). hpsOpenMM (1.2).
 Zenodo. https://doi.org/10.5281/zenodo.6976690

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6976690.svg)](https://doi.org/10.5281/zenodo.6976690)